swent-epfl/public/README.md

 > If you wish to use a different framework/language, we might be able to make an exception if the case is well argued and the entire team wants this.
 > Please get in touch with the staff.

+## Attendance Policy

+In-person attendance of the coaching meetings is mandatory, and is a crucial part of the learning process and of the evaluation.
+The first such meeting will take place in week 4, after the last bootcamp deliverable.

+You have two joker passes: The _big joker_ pass allows you to entirely miss one coaching meeting during the semester penalty-free, no questions asked.
+The _little joker_ pass allows you to attend one such meeting over videoconference instead of in-person, penalty-free and no questions asked.
+Once you've used your joker passes, no further absences are accepted, except as outlined in the [corresponding FAQ](faq.md#which-absences-are-excusable).

+The [exam](exam/README.md) assumes you viewed all the online lectures; attendance of plenaries is not mandatory, but strongly recommended for learning the material.

 ## Grading

+In SwEnt, we use a _belt system_ inspired by martial arts.
+You start out with a White belt.
+Developing mastery is like building a house: first the foundation (after which you earn a Yellow belt), then walls (Green), then a roof (Blue), and finally the pipes, the wiring, the heating, the lights, etc. (Black).
+You can’t add a roof without walls, and you can’t build walls without a foundation.
+The rule is simple: you only move forward once you’ve demonstrated mastery of what comes before&mdash;this way, your growth is solid and lasting.

+Requirements are always grouped by belt.
+To earn points at a given belt level, you must have earned your belt that precedes this level.
+For example, you cannot get points toward earning a Green belt until you get your Yellow belt.

+We offer nothing beyond Black belt&mdash;not because you've reached ultimate superiority but because you've reached the point where you can _self_-improve without our help, thereby beginning a lifelong journey of steadily deepening your mastery.

 The bootcamp spans the first 3 weeks and has weekly deliverables (B1, B2, B3)&mdash;these are all entirely individual work.
-Each deliverable is equally weighted in computing the _Bootcamp_ grade = ⅓ B1 + ⅓ B2 + ⅓ B3.
-See your bootcamp documentation for more details.
+The bootcamp is not graded directly, but constitutes essential material for the [exam](exam/README.md).

 The project spans the remaining 11 weeks and has 3 milestones (M1, M2, M3) with concrete deliverables.
 For each milestone, students receive separate grades for individual and team performance.
 The overall individual _Project<sub>indiv</sub>_ grade and team _Project<sub>team</sub>_ grade are computed as 20% M1 + 30% M2 + 50% M3.

 > [!IMPORTANT]
-> Normally, the overall course grade = 45% _Project<sub>indiv</sub>_ + 50% _Project<sub>team</sub>_ + 5% _Bootcamp_.
+> Normally, the overall course grade = 25% _Exam_ + 25% _Project<sub>indiv</sub>_ + 50% _Project<sub>team</sub>_.
 In other words, half the course grade is based on your team's performance and half on your individual performance.
-> However, if _Project<sub>indiv</sub>_ &lt; 4, then the course grade = 90% _Project<sub>indiv</sub>_ + 10% _Bootcamp_.
+> However, if _Project<sub>indiv</sub>_ &lt; 4, then the course grade = 25% _Exam_ + 75% _Project<sub>indiv</sub>_.

-Late submissions will be penalized 2% per hour of lateness (e.g., a 1-day late submission will carry a ~50% penalty).
+Late submissions will be penalized 2% per hour of lateness (e.g., a 1-day late submission will carry a 48% penalty).
+This policy applies to both individual and team deliverables.
 Early submissions are encouraged but cannot receive bonus points, as per EPFL policy.

-In SwEnt, we use a _belt system_ inspired by martial arts.
-Developing mastery is like building a house: first the foundation (White), then walls (Yellow), then a ceiling (Green), then the roof (Blue), and finally the pipes, wiring, parquet, lights, etc. (Black).
-You can’t add a roof without walls, and you can’t build walls without a foundation.
-The rule is simple: you only move forward once you’ve demonstrated mastery of what comes before.
-That way, your growth is solid and lasting.

-Deliverables (both in the Bootcamp and the Project) are grouped by belt.
-To earn points at belt level N+1, you must have fully earned belt N.
-For example, no Yellow-belt points until you’ve earned White, and no Black-belt points until you’ve completed Blue.

-We offer nothing beyond Black belt&mdash;not because you've reached ultimate superiority but because you've reached the point where you can _self_-improve without our help, thereby beginning a lifelong journey of steadily deepening your mastery.

 ## Workload

+SwEnt is a heavy-duty course in which it is essential to work smart, not just work hard.

 This is an 8-credit course; the [EPFL guidelines](https://www.epfl.ch/education/teaching/teaching-guide-2/getting-started/design-a-course_1/) indicate that you should expect to spend a total of 8x30=240 hours of work over the course of the semester.
 For a 14-week semester, this averages to **a little over 17 h per week**.
 You will likely experience variations in the weekly rhythm, especially around deadlines.